deepdewdeep/Analysing-and-Modeling-Physiological-Systems/Nervous System/Hodgkin_Huxley_Equations/Scripts/Readme.md

  4. Temperature Dependence

 ## Instructions to Setup
-1.Download the all files in one directory
+1. Download the all files in one directory
-2.Run the MATLAB Livescript.
+2. Run the MATLAB Livescript.